Hero image desktop Hero image mobile

 In addition, well-managed grazing of pastures by livestock can stimulate soil microbial activity and plant growth, which can increase the draw down of CO2 via photosynthesis.

-3. Greenhouse gas emissions from red meat are falling
+3. Net greenhouse gas emissions from red meat are falling

 On top of this, GHG emissions from agriculture are falling.
-The Australian red meat industry has already reduced net greenhouse gas emissions by 78.56% since 2005
+As at 2023, net GHG emissions from the Australian red meat industry had fallen by 70.2% since 2005*

 4. Red meat has less impact on water scarcity than other foods